NikoIcardo/github-finder/README.md

-A github user-search project created for Brad Travery's React Front to Back course on Udemy.
+A github user-search project created for Brad Traversy's React Front to Back course on Udemy.

 The Site is currently Live: https://flamboyant-ardinghelli-e6926e.netlify.app/